Arnesfield/lnpkg/README.md

                             changes only

 Output options
+  -q, --quiet               set log level to 'error' or set its default with
+                            '--no-quiet' flag
       --log-level <level>   output logs only of equal or higher level ('info', 'warn', 'error', default: 'info') -v, --version             output the version number